MelkorBalrog/FreeCTA/README.md

 ### AutoML Diagrams and Safety Analyses

-Use case, activity, block and internal block diagrams can be created from the **AutoML** menu.
+Use case, activity, block and internal block diagrams can be created from the **Architecture** menu.
 Diagrams are stored inside the model and appear in the *Analyses* explorer tab so they can be reopened alongside FMEAs and other documents.
 Each object keeps its saved size and properties so layouts remain stable when returning to the project.